Come Together (Primal Scream song)

 "Come Together" is a song by Scottish rock band Primal Scream, released in August 1990 as the second single from their third studio album Screamadelica (1991).
 The song peaked at number 26 on the UK Singles Chart.
 The single versions of the song, mixed by Terry Farley, are radically different from the album version which was mixed by Andrew Weatherall.
 Whilst the Farley mix follows a standard pop song structure, Weatherall's extended album mix is more influenced by house music and dub mixes and features none of Bobby Gillespie's vocals.
 In the US, the single was released as a double A-side with the band's previous single "Loaded".

-A shorter edit of the song was featured on the compilation Trainspotting #2.
+A shorter edit of the song was featured on the 1997 soundtrack compilation Trainspotting #2: Music from the Motion Picture, Vol. 2.

 In 2013, a remix of the song was produced by Daniel Avery and was signed by British television network BT Sport to provide the theme tune for coverage of the Barclays Premier League other live events.